Best American Goulash Recipe

 - Low sodium beef broth – You do not have to use low-sodium.
 If you use regular you may want to skip the salt and season after cooking.

-How to make this One Pot American Goulash Recipe
+How to Make this American Goulash Recipe

-Once the sauce has simmered add the macaroni and give it a stir.
-Cover the pan again and cook the pasta for 15 to 20 minutes or until its tender.
 As the pasta cooks it will release starch which will help thicken the sauce.
 It takes a little longer this way – if you boiled the pasta separately it would take less time – but it wouldn’t absorb all those delicious flavors from the sauce!
 Also, fewer pots to wash!

 If you notice you need more liquid as it cooks, just add a bit of water to the pan.

-What do you serve with this American Goulash Recipe?
+What do you serve with American goulash?

 It’s really a one-pot dinner so we often have it with nothing else!
 But, if you want a side dish you might like to add some roasted cauliflower or just a simple salad.
 If you’re really craving the carbs add some homemade breadsticks or dinner rolls!

-Want More Easy Dinner Recipes?
+More Easy Dinner Recipes!

 - Skillet Beef Pot Pie is a classic comfort food dinner recipe made easy!
 It’s filled with ground beef and vegetables in an easy homemade gravy and topped with biscuits.